interledger/rfcs/0001-interledger-architecture/0001-interledger-architecture.md

 ### Introduction

 Ledger protocols are responsible for executing the individual transfers that constitute an Interledger transaction.
 They are also used by connectors to communicate with each other.
 Ledger layer protocols can differ widely depending on the type of ledger.
-For example, a central ledger will likely use a very different protocol than a blockchain.
+For example, a central ledger will likely use a very different protocol than a blockchain, but for interledger purposes they are both ledgers and may be accessed using the same primitive operations as defined in this architecture.

 ### Requirements